Rights and Responsibilities of Unmarried Parents

 What is the Recognition of Parentage (ROP) ?

-A Recognition of Parentage (ROP) establishes a legal relationship between the child and the father.
-A ROP is a form that establishes that a man is a child’s legal father.
+A Recognition of Parentage (ROP) sets a legal relationship between the child and the father.
+A ROP is a form that shows that a man is a child’s legal father.

 Quick Facts about a ROP